Advanced Scraping Techniques & Anti-Bot Evasion

 """

-Demonstrates initializing a headless browser with proxy credentials,
+Initializes a headless browser with proxy credentials, navigates to a URL,

 """